IMSY-DKFZ/htc/README.md

 ### 📝 [Dealing with I/O bottlenecks in high-throughput model training](https://e130-hyperspectal-tissue-classification.s3.dkfz.de/figures/PyTorchConference_Poster.pdf)

-The poster was presented at the PyTorch Conference 2023 and presents several solutions to improve the data loading pipeline for faster network training.
-This originated from the MICCAI2023 paper, where we load huge amount of data while using a relatively small network.
+The poster was presented at the PyTorch Conference 2023 and presents several solutions to improve data loading for faster network training.
+This originated from our MICCAI2023 paper, where we load huge amount of data while using a relatively small network resulting in GPU idle times when the GPU has to wait for the CPU to deliver new data.
 This requested the need for fast data loading strategies so that the CPU delivers data in-time for the GPU.
-The solutions include efficient data storage via [Blosc](https://www.blosc.org/) compression, appropriate precision settings, GPU instead of CPU augmentations using the [Kornia](https://kornia.readthedocs.io) library and a fixed shared pinned memory buffer for efficient data transfer to the GPU.
-For the last part, you will find the relevant code to create the buffer in this repository as part of the [SharedMemoryDatasetMixin](./htc/models/common/SharedMemoryDatasetMixin.py#L106) class (`_add_tensor_shared()` method).
+The solutions include (1) efficient data storage via [Blosc](https://www.blosc.org/) compression, (2) appropriate precision settings, (3) GPU instead of CPU augmentations using the [Kornia](https://kornia.readthedocs.io) library and (4) a fixed shared pinned memory buffer for efficient data transfer to the GPU.
+For the last part, you will find the relevant code to create the buffer in this repository as part of the [SharedMemoryDatasetMixin](./htc/models/common/SharedMemoryDatasetMixin.py) class (`_add_tensor_shared()` method).

+You can find the code to generate the results figures of the poster in [paper/PyTorchConf2023](./paper/PyTorchConf2023) including [reproducibility instructions](./paper/PyTorchConf2023/reproducibility.md).

+> 📂 The dataset for this poster is not publicly available.

 ### 📝 [Spectral organ fingerprints for machine learning-based intraoperative tissue classification with hyperspectral imaging in a porcine model](https://doi.org/10.1038/s41598-022-15040-w)